 Located in the Monts Dore mountains, the Puy de Sancy is a majestic, dormant volcano.
 35 kilometers from Clermont-Ferrand, it dominates the central mountain range.
 In fact, it’s made up of multiple volcanoes whose successive eruptions made them melt into one another, creating a vast plain of mountain peaks.
 The Dogne and Dore rivers merge here to form the Dordogne.
 Hikers reach the summit via multiple pathways or, for the less sporty, via cable car.
 Once at an elevation of 1885 meters you’ll gain access to a magnificent panorama; on clear days you can even see Mont-Blanc…

 The Cézallier plateau

 This volcanic plateau located between the Monts Dore and Monts du Cantal mountains is a dream for lovers of wide-open spaces.
 The Cézallier’s landscape is comparable to the steppes of Mongolia.
 Its immense, bewitchingly calm expanses lead towards lakes, waterfalls and green prairies.
 To the west, you’ll see the Jolan and Godivelle bogs; to the east you’ll enjoy a series of valleys with clear water from the Couze, Sianne and Allanche rivers.
 Between the two lie open and airy plateaus.
-To be sure not to miss any element of this magnificent region, don’t hesitate to reach out to a tour guide in Auvergne.
+To be sure not to miss any element of this magnificent region, don’t hesitate to reach out to a tourist guide in Auvergne.